Blood Spattered Bride 1972 (Facts, Review of Vicente Aranda's Film)

 Plot Summary

 For those who already know and like this film, I created these T-shirt designs.
-T-shirts (as well as many other clothing types) with these designs printed on them are available at my online B-movie shirt store.
+Download them for free (as well as my 50 other b-movie shirt prints) and order a shirt from any print-on-demand service you like.

 What I Liked in the Film